plengqui/GatewayApplication/README.md

 ```
 >python test.py
 ```
-## Usage with attached Tinymesh devkit gateway module
+## The Tinymesh gateway module
-This application is intended to run with a Tinymesh module configured as the Gateway of the Tinymesh network connected to a serial port of the PC.
+This application is intended to run with a Tinymesh module configured as the gateway of the Tinymesh network connected to a serial port of the PC.
+If you don't have one, you can simulate it with test_tm_live_data.py, see below.
 For convenience, we have used the Tinymesh Development Kit ([manual](https://radiocrafts.com/uploads/rcxxxxdk-usb_user_manual_1_12.pdf) and [quickstart guide](https://radiocrafts.com/uploads/rcxxxxdk-usb_quick_start_1_1.pdf)) which you connect via USB.

+## Usage
 Start the comwrapper part that grabs incoming Tinymesh packets from the gateway:
 ```
 C:\Temp> python comwrapper port=COM1 baudrate=9600